mattvenn/online_questions/README.md

 Allow a workshop leader to ask a question to a virtual audience like "how confident are you with Verilog" and as the audience answers, the results are visible immediately as a graph on screen.

 ## Description
-* Allow attendees to an online workshop answer questions quickly by:
+* Allow attendees to an online workshop to answer questions quickly by:
-	* scanning a qr code with their phone or clicking a link
+	* scanning a QR code with their phone or clicking a link
-	* the types of questions:
+	* the types of questions supported:
-		* multiple choice of 5 things
+		* multiple choice (pick one)
-		* a rating from 1 to 10
+		* a rating from 1 to 10 (or any range)
-		* checkboxes
+		* checkboxes (multi-select)
-		* free text
-	* as people answer, the results are visible on a dashboard that can be shared onscreen
+	* as people answer, results are visible live on a dashboard that can be shared on screen
-		* a % of people who have answered and some other stats are shown
-		* window to answer closes after some time
+		* total response count is shown and updates every second
-* History is stored and easily exported
+* Results are stored in memory and exportable as CSV
-* Questions can be queued via a simple interface or read in a csv/spreadsheet
+* Questions are pre-loaded from `questions.json` or added live from the teacher dashboard
 * On the spur of the moment a new question can be asked

 ## Implementation

-* Should be hosted on a digital ocean style droplet with Linux as OS
+* Hosted on a Linux server (e.g. DigitalOcean droplet)
-* served via nginx
+* Served via nginx → gunicorn
-* simple webpages with a simple style and very fast loading
+* Simple webpages with minimal dependencies and fast loading
-* installable as a pip python package

 ## Takes inspiration from